OWASP/www-staff/projects/201910-marketing.md

 * -3 days after membership has expired – sorry decided not to rejoin, make a small donation
 * -7 after membership has expired

-## Blogs/Spotlights for publishing on the OWASP web
+## Blogs/Spotlights for publishing on the OWASP web (Goal #3)

+The OWASP website has two prominent content items on the landing page for spotlights on a Project and a Chapter.
+As part of our launch, the marketing team will develop/write the first four months of content for the site.
+There are strict character count limits (425 to 445) that must be followed for Spotlight content.
+Blog content must have a summary of no more than 500 characters.
+We will also need a suitable landscape aspect ration for each post.

+### Chapter Spotlight - Rebecca
+* December - Los Angeles
+* January - London
+* February - San Francisco
+* March - [Germany]

+### Project Spotlight - Susan
+* December - ZAP
+* January - JuiceShop
+* February - Mobile Security Test Project
+* March - [?]

 Blogs – can be up to 500 characters for the summary, body copy is unlimited, title is 60 characters or less
 Action:  Mike will let us know who to reach out to begin working on the content for the Blogs.

 Spotlights – 425 to 445 characters, short concise on projects and chapters.
 Action: Mike will let us know names of subject matter experts to reach out to for background information to build the short story.

-Zap, JuiceShop Mobile Security Test Shop - Susan
-Chapter: SF, LA, London - Rebecca

 ## End of Year Campagin

+In development